MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_BSC_ProductRatings.md

 ms.author: jonmeyers
 ms.date: 6/18/2026
 description: Display ratings from customers' sites and trusted third parties on your Product ads with product ratings.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # What are product ratings?

-Display ratings from customers’ sites and trusted third parties on your Product ads with product ratings.
-Product ratings are an Automated Extension type available for your Microsoft Shopping campaigns, playing an important role in customers’ purchase decisions.
+Display ratings from customersâ€™ sites and trusted third parties on your Product ads with product ratings.
+Product ratings are an Automated Extension type available for your Microsoft Shopping campaigns, playing an important role in customersâ€™ purchase decisions.
 Keep in mind that even if a product rating is eligible to serve, they're not guaranteed to always serve.
 Whether an extension serves depends on a number of factors.

 ## Benefits of product ratings